publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schIII/m__us_usc_t7_s7959.md

         (1) $0.11 per pound; by

-        (2) the number of pounds of quota with respect to which the person qualifies as a peanut quota holder under subsection (f) of this section.
+        (2) the number of pounds of quota with respect to which the person qualifies as a peanut quota holder under subsection (f).

     (e) __Assignment of payments__